rcmcooperative/partner-TOSI/docs/proposal-OSRP-RCMCoop.md

 As discussed, we would be pleased to undertake this work at a reduced pre-tax rate, plus additional overheads charged by [OLS](https://we-are-ols.org/) as the fiscal sponsor of RCM Cooperative.
 The invoice for services will be prepared and submitted to TOSI (or relevant parties) by OLS.

+# Footnotes
+[^scope] The scope of the diagnostic and strategy work has been reduced to focus solely on activities internal to The Neuro.

 # References